Flag

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in India was undertaken by the Financial Action Task Force (FATF) in 2010.
-According to that Evaluation, India was deemed Compliant for 4 and Largely Compliant for 25 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for 5 out of the 6 Core Recommendations.
+The latest Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in India was undertaken in 2024.
+According to the follow-up Evaluation, India was deemed Compliant for 11 and Largely Compliant for 26 of the FATF 40 Recommendations.
+It was assessed Highly effective for 0 and Substantially Effective 6 of the Effectiveness ratings.

 Sanctions